Bhakna/Env13_python_files/README.md

 Comment whether your function truly represents the data provided to you.

 # Task 2 :
-For your second task, you will be calculating the value of pi using 2D visualization.
+For your second task, you will be calculating the value of pi.

 You have to plot an ellipse inside a rectangle as shown below in figure.